emiridbest/comdexer/README.md

 ## watch demo https://www.youtube.com/watch?v=vC2emmydV60

+## TO DO
+- Add more styles to the frontend

 Innovation is the engine of progress, and countless groundbreaking ideas remain unrealized due to a lack of financial support.

 Introducing Comdexer, a dynamic and transformative crowdfunding platform designed to bring these brilliant ideas to life.